III. B North - East Region

 From Borovo (road 5101) to Pet Kladentsi to Bistrentsi to Vinograd.

-Unfortunately the road in this sector is not labelled well, so GPS device would be very helpful.
-The great advantage here is that there is not any traffic and the road is in very nice conditions.
+Unfortunately the road in this sector is not well marked, so GPS device would be very helpful.
+There is very little traffic on this road and the road is in very nice condition.

 Bicyclists heading to Sofia have to take the road 407 just before Vinogradi: